If you are new to shooting or to competitive matches, check out some of the following resources here at Rio Salado Sportsman’s Club:

 - Understand and always follow the NRA’s basic firearm safety rules.

-- Sign up for the Practical Shooting Starter Course offered at RSSC.
+- If you are certain you want to compete with your pistol, or shot the I2S Match and are now hooked, sign up for the Practical Shooting Starter Course offered at RSSC.
 This is a hands-on introductory course to our practical matches (you will actually shoot 8-10 mini stages to become familiar with the rules).
 There is no better way to learn than to DO!
 The PSSC is offered five times a month.
 Typically on every Monday evening and the 4th Saturday afternoon / evening.
 Check the PSSC page or the RSSC Calendar for the exact dates.

 - Match Order (suggestion) – in terms of difficulty and overall challenge